[Updated 13 August 2026]

 All links will take you to the Google Maps location of highlighted place.

-Very local and down-to-earth: Museum Café and Il-Ġifen.
+Very local, affordable, and down-to-earth: Museum Café, Gambrinus.
 Only open Monday-Saturday for lunch, not dinner.

 I Pupi.
 Very close to our tour end location.